SpectralVectors/VoiceCommander/README.md

 - "Object Mode"
 - "Select All"
 - "Deselect"
+- "Undo"
+- "Redo"
+- "Render Image"
+- "Render Animation"
+- "Play"
+- "Stop"
+- "Go To Frame _"
+- "Move X _"
+- "Move Y _"
+- "Move Z _"
+- "Rotate X _"
+- "Rotate Y _"
+- "Rotate Z _"
+- "Scale X _"
+- "Scale Y _"
+- "Scale Z _"

-The script is currently designed to stop listening after 1 second, you can change that value in the code, and it will likely be exposed to adjustment when the script morphs into an addon.
+The script is currently designed to stop listening after 2 seconds, you can change that value in the code, but it is not yet exposed to user editing.